tienshawn/intern/Chapter2 - Networking/1_OSI-model.md

 ### General concept:
 - OSI stands for Open System Interconnection.
-- It is a 7-layer architecture, and each layer performs a specific funtionality.
+- It is a 7-layer architecture, and each layer performs a specific functionality.
 - Developed by ISO - 'International Organization for Standardization', in the year 1984.
 - Acts as a reference framework that explains the process of transmitting data between computers.

 ### Consists of 7 layers, including: